 A week after starting injections, another scan is carried out to check how many follicles are growing and their size.
 We’re aiming for you to have a maximum of 3 large follicles and no more than 2 smaller.
 If the scan shows this, a final injection of a different hormone is needed to release the egg(s) 34-40 hours later.
 Intercourse should be timed to coincide with this.

 How successful is it?

-Pregnancy rates for ovulation induction are around 10-15% per treatment cycle.
-This is lower than with IVF/ICSI as we are not able to be certain that fertilisation has taken place following ovulation and intercourse.
-For this reason OI is usually limited to 3 cycles before we review your progress
+Pregnancy rates for OI are around 10-15% per treatment cycle.
+This is lower than with IVF/ICSI as we’re not able to be certain that fertilisation has taken place following ovulation and intercourse.
+For this reason OI is usually limited to 3 cycles before we review your progress.